 Shusho-e or New Year's Day service is the day of re-dedication.
 This service is held on January 1.

 Hoonko or Shinran Shonin Memorial Day is an observance conducted in memory of the day Shinran Shonin, the founder of Jodo Shinshu Buddhism, passed away.
 Services are held on the Sunday closest to January 16.
-Hoonko service 2021
+Watch the 2022 Hoonko Service

 Nehan-e or Nirvana Day is the special time to solemnly observe the passing of the Buddha.
 Services are held on the Sunday closest to February 15.